engr101staff/engr101matlab/_sources/intro_to_cpp/peer-in.rst

   :feedback_c: Correct!
 The equation has two variables--T and W.
   :feedback_d: Incorrect.
 The equation has more than one variable--T and W.

-  How many variabless are there to the program?
+  How many variables are there to the program?

   .. code-block:: cpp